-In reviewing an application to conduct a Commercial Aeronautical Activity on the Airport, the Board shall consider whether any of the following factors justifies denial of the application or the imposition of conditions to address specific concerns:
+In considering whether an application to conduct a Commercial Aeronautical Activity meets those criteria, the Board may consider both the contents of the application and any other reliable information relevant to the following factors:

-- Not Qualified.
-The Applicant for any reason does not meet the established qualifications, standards, or requirements to provide the proposed Commercial Aeronautical Activity. - 2.
+- 1. Not Qualified.
+The Applicant for any reason does not meet the established qualifications, standards, or requirements to provide the proposed Commercial Aeronautical Activity, or lacks the necessary financial capacity to meets its obligations to the County. - 2.
 Safety and Efficiency.
 The Applicant's proposed operations or construction will impair the safe and efficient operation of the Airport. - 3.
 County Expenditure.
 The granting of the application will require the County to spend airport revenue or public funds, or to supply labor or materials in connection with the proposed operations that the Board determines is not justified. - 4.
 Availability.
 There is no appropriate, adequate or available space or building on the Airport to accommodate the entire activity of the Applicant at the time of the application. - 5.
 Non-Compliance with Airport Layout Plan or Airport Master Plan.
-The proposed operation or Airport development or construction does not comply with the Airport Layout Plan or is inconsistent with the current airport master plan, if any. - 6.
-Misrepresentation.
+The proposed operation or Airport development or construction does not comply with the Airport Layout Plan or is inconsistent with the current airport master plan, if any.

+- 6. Misrepresentation.
 Any party applying, or interested in the business, has either intentionally or unintentionally supplied the County with any false information or has misrepresented any material fact in its application or in supporting documents or has failed to make full disclosure on its application or in supporting documents. - 7.
 History of Violations.
-Any party applying, or interested in the business, has a record of violating the minimum standards or the rules and regulations of this or any other airport, or of violating the Federal Aviation Administration regulations. - 8.
+Any party applying, or interested in the business, has a record of violating the minimum standards or the rules and regulations of the Airport. - 8.
 Lack of Authorization.
-The Applicant lacks any permit, license, or other authorization required by the FAA or any other federal, state, or local agency to conduct any of the operations or development the Applicant proposes, and the Applicant does not demonstrate to the County's satisfaction that it will obtain all such required authorizations as necessary to undertake such proposed operations or development.
+The Applicant lacks any permit, license, or other authorization required by the FAA or any other federal, state, or local agency to conduct any of the operations or development the Applicant proposes, and the Applicant does not demonstrate to the County's satisfaction that it will obtain all such required authorizations as necessary to undertake such proposed operations or development. - 9.
+Defaulted Performance.
+Any party applying, or interested in the business, has defaulted in the performance of any Agreement with the County. - 10.

-- 9. Defaulted Performance.
-Any party applying, or interested in the business, has defaulted in the performance of any Agreement with the County or any other entity. - Poor Credit Report.
-Any party applying, or interested in the business, has a credit report which contains derogatory information that demonstrates a lack of satisfactory business responsibility. - 11.
-Lack of Finances.
-The Applicant does not appear to have, or have access to, the finances necessary to conduct the proposed operation for a minimum period of six months. - 12.
 Undue Risk.
-Any party applying, or interested in the business, has been convicted of any crime or violation of any ordinance of such nature that it indicates to the County that the Applicant would create an undue safety, security, financial, and/or compliance risk to the County or the Airport. - 13.
+Any party applying, or interested in the business, has been convicted of any crime or violation of any ordinance of such nature that it indicates to the County that the Applicant would create an undue safety, security, financial, and/or compliance risk to the County or the Airport. - 11.
 FAA Determination.
-The FAA has determined that any proposed development would constitute an obstruction or hazard to air navigation. - 14.
+The FAA has determined that any proposed development would constitute an obstruction or hazard to air navigation. - 12.
 Other.
 Denial of the application is otherwise appropriate because approval thereof would cause the County to be in violation of applicable federal, state or local obligations.